After (2012 film): Plot

+They revert to 2012 and discuss the pleasures of story-telling.
+Freddy shows Ana the comic book he'd made, Behind the Veil, containing his illustration of a locked door and thousands of keys.
+In turn, Ana shows him her drama about the monster.
+Realizing that they must replay the day that changed their lives, the two go to the carnival.
+Young Ana takes joy in her time with Aunt Lu, who says that when they return home, they will have fun acting out Ana's story.
+Freddy sees his younger self with schoolmates, bigger boys who harass him and then dare him to go to a "real haunted house."
+As they leave, Ana and Freddy observe an exchange of glances demonstrating a mutual attraction between their younger selves.
+Ana tells him her Aunt Lu died in a terrible accident that night and that they are reliving the events in order.

+Roaring, the monster reappears and they run, reverting to 2012.
+They hide in a school, where Freddy for the first time sees the creature from young Ana's play: it has an enormous mouth full of long teeth, and the key to the locked door is in its chest.
+They set a trap, but it fails, and they hole up in the movie theater and then the church, knowing that The Darkness will envelop them in the next few hours.
+As Ana becomes increasingly ill, Freddy leaves to confront the monster by himself.
+Ana is horrified to see it drag him away, and then she is back home in 1992.

-There, she experiences a memory in which she performs her play with Aunt Lu.
+There, young Ana is performing her play with Aunt Lu, herself as the knight and Lu as the monster.
 During the play's climax, Freddy's friends coerce him into petty vandalism that results in an accidental fire and Aunt Lu's coma.
-Back in 2012, a bruised and battered Freddy appears and apologizes before sinking into unconsciousness.
+Back in 2012, a bloody and battered Freddy appears and apologizes before sinking into unconsciousness.
 When the monster appears, Ana kills it and takes the crucial key from its corpse.
-She drags Freddy to the door inside the fog, and when the key opens it, she pulls him across the threshold so that they escape together.
-In the hospital, Ana wakes up and rushes to find Freddy, whom she learns has already been released.
+The Darkness creeps through the windows, but she drags Freddy to his magic door inside the fog, and when the key opens it, she pulls him across the threshold.
+In the hospital, Ana wakes up and staggers to find Freddy, whom she learns has already been released.
 His caretaker explains that Freddy has partial amnesia and remembers little except the crash itself.
 Using his sketchbook and an emotional embrace, Ana helps him to remember their shared experiences.